hpcc-group/hpcc-group.github.io/results.md

 </table>

 ## Settings
 We run in [ns3 simulation](https://github.com/alibaba-edu/High-Precision-Congestion-Control), with the same topology and configurations of CC schemes as those in the paper.
 In the paper, we already show that DCQCN+w and TIMELY+w is much better than DCQCN and TIMELY, so here we only compare with their +w versions.

-For HPCC, here we run at η=99%; in our paper we evaluate η=95% because other proposals typically use 95% [[RCP](http://yuba.stanford.edu/~nanditad/thesis-NanditaD.pdf),[HULL](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final187.pdf)], but now we find that η=99% does not introduce any problems and improves link utilization, which is important at high network load.
-Besides, HPCC's maxStage=0, which is the same as the simulation setting in our paper.
-The maxStage=5 in the paper is due to a typo for the simulation.
+For HPCC, we run at η=99%; in our paper we evaluate η=95% because other proposals typically use 95% [[RCP](http://yuba.stanford.edu/~nanditad/thesis-NanditaD.pdf),[HULL](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final187.pdf)], but now we find that η=99% does not introduce any problems and improves link utilization, which is important at high network load.
+Besides, HPCC's maxStage=0, which is actually the same as the simulation setting in our paper.
+The maxStage=5 in the HPCC paper is due to a typo for the simulation.

 In addition, we also evaluation HPCC-PINT, which **uses PINT to reduce the INT overhead to fewer than 2 bytes per packet**.
 We call the original version as HPCC-INT.
 While HPCC-INT have to tolerate the extra header overhead (~5%), **HPCC-PINT evaluates the real power of HPCC's algorithm** with negligible extra header overhead.